Hendrix-CS/csci150/labs/waterjug.md

 statements to check whether each test passes.
 If a test fails, it should print an appropriate message.
 If all tests pass, it should print a success message.

+One approach to creating a good test function is to write code that simulates the six actions above with Jugs A and B that leaves 2 gallons of water in Jug A.

 The `__repr__` method needs to return a string that, if typed into the Python shell, would reconstruct the original object.